aws-samples/config-resource-compliance-dashboard/README.md

 #### Empower security and compliance practice
 Track compliance of your AWS Config rules and conformance packs per service, region, account, resource.
 Identify resources that require compliance remediation and establish a process for continuous compliance review.
 Verify that your tagging strategy is consistently applied across accounts and regions.

-#### Democratize compliance visibility.
+#### Democratize compliance visibility
 The AWS Config Dashboard helps security teams establish a compliance practice and offers visibility over security compliance to field teams, without them accessing AWS Config service or dedicated security tooling accounts.
 This creates a short feedback loop from security to field teams, keeps non-compliant resources to a minimum, and helps organizations establish a continuous compliance review process.

 ### Dashboard features

 #### AWS Config compliance
-- At-a-glance status of compliant and non-compliant resources and AWS Config rules
+- At-a-glance status of compliant and non-compliant resources and AWS Config rules.
-- Month-by-month compliance trend for resources and AWS Config rules
+- Month-by-month compliance trend for resources and AWS Config rules.
-- Compliance breakdown by service, account, and region
+- Compliance breakdown by service, account, and region.
-- Compliance tracking for AWS Config rules and conformance packs
+- Compliance tracking for AWS Config rules and conformance packs.
-- Compliance score for AWS Config rules and conformance packs, and AWS resources
+- Compliance score for AWS Config rules and conformance packs, and AWS resources.

 #### Inventory management